lunardao/dao/README.md

 ## Investment Thesis

-[LunarDAO](https://lunardao.net/) is an **INVESTMENT FUND INTO PRIVACY PROJECTS & ANONYMITY TOOLING**, a squad wealth based DAO spreading [Lunarpunk narrative and philosophy](https://wiki.lunardao.net/).
+[LunarDAO](https://lunardao.net/) is an **INVESTMENT FUND INTO PRIVACY PROJECTS & ANONYMITY TOOLING**, a squad wealth based DAO spreading [Lunarpunk narrative, philosophy](https://wiki.lunardao.net/) and building [infrastructure](https://lunardao.net/roadmap.thml).

+### Problem

 Anonymity and privacy oriented developers will face an increasing difficulty in finding support among traditional VC's and investment funds, because of regulatory measures.
 This will lead into a dynamic where the developing teams will be forced to sell their work underpriced to counterparties who don't share the same vision.
-This scenario a portrays privacy as a taboo, developers are under stress and value is extracted from the ecosystem.
+This scenario portrays privacy as a taboo, developers are under stress and value is extracted from the ecosystem.

 We don't accept the future to be so grim.
 The prospect of privacy is ultimately bullish.
 LunarDAO offers a solution.

+### Solution

-We form a decentralized squad of sovereign individuals, lunarpunks, to allocate resources together and assemble squad wealth.
+We form a decentralized squad of sovereign individuals and lunarpunks, to allocate resources together and assemble squad wealth.
 The DAO leverages collective power and becomes an investor.
-The community discuss which tools are needed to empower the ecosystem, the [research committee](https://wiki.lunardao.net/anoma.html) evaluates the teams developing them and the Squad members democratically decide which projects shall be supported.
+The community discusses which tools are needed to empower the ecosystem, the [research committee](https://wiki.lunardao.net/anoma.html) looks for the solutions, and lists them in the [Investment Portal](https://github.com/lunardao/research/tree/master/investment_portal#primitives).
+The Squad members  vote on the proposals and invest in the chosen projects.

+**Gains**

-* The privacy projects will get supported by a decentralized, anonymous organization, aligned with their mission.
+* The privacy projects will get support from a decentralized, anonymous organization, aligned with their mission.
 * The teams will be provided with the needed resources to develop, grow and deliver.
-* LunarDAO treasury accumulate supported privacy assets and the Squad manages the funds as a common portfolio.
+* LunarDAO Squad is a privacy investor building a treasury (portfolio) of accumulated privacy assets.
-* The value is conserved in the ecosystem, both parties profit from the upcoming cycle.
+* The value is conserved in the ecosystem, both parties profit from the upcoming lunarpunk cycle.
 * While leveraging collective power, every individual is protected against majority rule and can exit the DAO any time with 100% of their shares (without any fee).

+For the current list of primitives and projects discussed as possible investments, visit our [Investment portal](https://github.com/lunardao/research/tree/master/investment_portal).

 We believe that the loop of tightening regulations and growing demand for privacy and anonymity is inevitable, these events will happen with or without us.
 We can strenghten the ecosystem, capture the value and grow squad wealth, or be left out in the desert with regressive regFi.